 Being under investigation by the Texas Board of Nursing means that a formal complaint has been filed, and the Board is reviewing whether a nurse has violated the Nursing Practice Act.
+In this situation, speaking with a Texas Nursing License Defense Attorney can be critical to protecting your license and responding appropriately to the complaint.

 Many nurses in this position ask the same question: Can a nurse work while under investigation?
 In nearly all cases, a nurse may continue working while the Board reviews the complaint, unless they are temporarily suspended by the Board or their employer due to a substantial risk to patient safety.
 Employment often depends on workplace policy and the facts of the case.
 Nurses are expected to comply with the investigation and should consider seeking legal guidance as soon as they are notified of a Board of Nursing investigation to safeguard their license and understand their rights.
 At Lype, Dest & Smith, we know how stressful these situations are, and we are here to guide nurses to protect their professional standing.